Thursday, January 3, 2013

 Cream and butter (for mashed potatoes)

-2. Season the pork roast on all sides with salt, pepper and thyme.
-Drizzle with vegetable oil.
+2. Rub the pork roast all over with vegetable oil and season all sides with salt, pepper and thyme.

 4. Reduce heat to 325°F.

-5. Add the celery and apple and enough water to cover the bottom with about a half inch.
+5. Arrange the celery and apple around the roast and add enough water to cover the bottom by about a half inch.
 Cover and continue to roast for 30 minutes.

 7. Continue roasting until the internal temperature of the roast is 160°F, at least another 45 minutes.

-8. Boil the potatoes in salted water for mashed potatoes.
-Cook until tender then mash with cream, butter, salt and pepper to taste.
+8. For the mashed potatoes, boil them until tender then mash with cream, butter, salt and pepper to taste.

-We always served it all together - a bed of mashed potatoes with the sauerkraut on top, and a slice of the roast leaning up against the whole thing.
+We always served it all together - a bed of mashed potatoes and sauerkraut, and a slice of the roast leaning up against the whole thing.
 Roland made pan seared carrots and parsnips as a side which added a little sweetness and some beautiful colour to the dish.

 No comments: